Top of the page

-It may help to know that you do not have to make huge changes at once.
+It may help to know that you don't have to make huge changes at once.
 Change takes time.
 Start by making small changes in eating habits and exercise as a family.
-Weight loss diets are not recommended for most children.
+Weight loss diets aren't recommended for most children.
 The best way to help your child stay at a healthy weight is to increase your child's activity level.
 The goal is to have your child gain weight more slowly while making sure they're still growing taller.

 If you have questions about how to make changes to your family's eating habits, ask your doctor about seeing a registered dietitian.
 A dietitian can help you and your child develop healthier eating habits.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 Enter Z777 in the search box to learn more about "When Your Child Is Overweight: Care Instructions".